 - Multi-use, publicly available space for a variety of purposes

 - It will attract and present local national professional performing arts programming such as concerts, plays, musical theatre, and dance.

 - It will offer local schools, performing arts groups, theatrical troupes, and grassroots organizations a venue for public and private performances.

 - Gallery and classroom space for the visual arts.

 Logan County Landmark Preservation, Inc., has focused its efforts on the Holland Theatre project because the building is unique in the United States, because it is an indelible part of Logan County history, and because a restored and operational Holland will positively impact the entire region.
 To preserve and restore the structure is an important goal, but in order for the Theatre to create long-term benefits for the area, it is also important to approach this effort as an economic revitalization project.
-The Holland Theatre is over-joyed to be receiving the support of the Jeffris Family Foundations Challenge Grant.
-This Grant will allow the organizations Fundraising Committee to leverage matching funds from area businesses and families dedicated to seeing the realized vision of a restored theatre and revitalized downtown.
+The Holland Theatre was over-joyed to be receiving the support of the Jeffris Family Foundations Challenge Grant.
+This Grant allowed our Fundraising Committee to leverage matching funds from area businesses and families dedicated to seeing the realized vision of a restored theatre and revitalized downtown.

 Restored historic theatres have served as an economic catalyst for hundreds of American cities of all sizes.
-Following the model provided by the most successful projects, the restored Holland Theatre will fill a community need while returning a nationally recognized building to its former glory.
-A unified public/private partnership will ensure that the Holland Theatre project is a success.
+Following the model provided by the most successful projects, the restored Holland Theatre fills a community need while returning a nationally recognized building to its former glory.
+A unified public/private partnership has ensured that the Holland Theatre project is a success.